Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Built up the heading elements (`h1` - `h6`), using CSS variables (`--heading-ratio` for universal heading ratio scaling).
 - Added `--secondary-fore-color` for things like `small` in `h1`, which is set to `#424242`.
 Avoided using the term `--fore-color-lighter` as it could cause ambiguity in reverse-color-palette flavors.
 - `small` elements in headings are now by defauly displayed in blocks.
 I haven't seen many use cases for the old style and the codebase could use the cleanup, so there's that.

+## 20171018

+- Added universal margin variable `--universal-margin` for an easy way to align content and elements.
+- Converted all hardcoded CSS variable names to SCSS variables that are then converted into the final variables.
+This will allow for an extra layer of customization and help alleviate conflict problems (also allows for code minification in tiny flavor files that require variables names with simpler names).